edinhodzic/kyriakos-lib-rest-spray/README.md

 # Quick start

-Follow the below steps to implement a simple service using the abstraction API and then run and invoke service operations.
+The [`otrl-rest-micro-service-spray.g8`](https://github.com/otrl/otrl-rest-micro-service-spray.g8) project can be used to very quickly create RESTful web service projects from scratch which use this library and therefore the above conventions.
+Alternatively, for a custom implementation, follow the below steps to implement a simple service using the abstraction API and then run and invoke service operations.

 ## Implementation